What’s the difference between a café, bistro and brasserie in France?

-Etymology of Brasserie: “Brasserie” is the French word for “Brewerie,” which comes from the French verb ” brasser”, to brew.
+The etymology of Brasserie: “Brasserie” is the French word for “Brewerie,” which comes from the French verb ” brasser,” to brew.
 The ending suffix “erie” designates an art, type of job or type of business.
-Similar French words with the “erie” suffix that designate a place of business include, boulangerie, Confisserie, Chocoloterie,épicerie,poisonnerie, etc.
+Similar French words with the “erie” suffix that designates a place of business include boulangerie, Confisserie, Chocoloterie,épicerie,poisonnerie, etc.

 What is a brasserie?